 - 1 pound small clams, scrubbed

-- 1 pound spaghetti or long pasta of choice (see note above)
+- 1 pound spaghetti or long pasta of choice (see note)

-- 2 cups halved ripe cherry tomatoes (see note above)
+- 2 cups halved ripe cherry tomatoes (see note)

 - 1/2 teaspoon red chili flakes

 - Kosher salt and black pepper to taste